jundalisay/spblist/content/en/material/principles/part-2/chapter-02c.md

 ## Physical Time Versus Metaphysical Time

+We classify the material and radiant times are physical time, and the aethereal or mental time as metaphysical.
-Physical Time occupies the lower layers of timespace while Metaphysical Time occupies the upper layers.
+- Physical Time occupies the lower layers of timespace
+- Metaphysical Time occupies the upper layers.

 <!-- Here we likewise create the concept of Physical Time and Metaphysical Time.  -->